 For the 2015 tax year, taxpayers can claim an exemption of $4,000 for each dependent on a return.
 The custodial parent or parent of primary residence can either claim a qualifying child or assign the exemption to the other parent.
 In the latter case, both parents must complete IRS Form 8332, which the non-custodial parent then attaches to the tax return.
 It is important to understand that only the exemption for a qualifying dependent can be assigned, not the right to claim head of household status.

 Sometimes separated or divorced parents agree that each parent will claim a child as a dependent in alternating years.
 This may sound like the most equitable solution, but parents should first consider all of the actual financial ramifications.
 Claiming a child as a dependent is not only different from claiming head of household status, it is also different from claiming certain other tax benefits based on custodial parent status.

 Only the parent who actually claims a child as a dependent on the tax return has the right to claim any applicable child tax credits or any higher education credits or deductions for which the child may qualify.
 Even if the custodial parent signs over the right to claim the dependent to the non-custodial parent, however, the custodial parent retains the right to claim any available earned income credit based on having the qualifying child in the home, any child care tax credits for children 12 and under, and any exclusion for dependent care benefits.

 For more detailed information, see IRS Publication 501, Exemptions, Standard Deduction, and Filing Information, or consult with your financial advisor.
-If you are interested in talking to an attorneys about negotiating tax-friendly Marital Settlement Agreements, contact us for a free consultation.
+If you are interested in talking to an attorneys about negotiating tax-friendly Marital Settlement Agreements, contact us for an initial consultation.

 Do you have questions about how issues in your divorce could impact your taxes later on?
 Our attorneys can help.
-Please contact us to schedule your free confidential consultation.
+Please contact us to schedule your initial confidential consultation.